jzuhone/cluster_merger_catalog/source/faqs.rst

 * A uniform ACIS-I response has been assumed over the entire image
 * No PSF smoothing has been applied, since the pixel sizes are much larger than the PSF

-However, these differences should actually make the data easier to analyze, since they are much simpler.
-If you have any issues applying standard X-ray analysis to these files, `submit a bug report <https://bitbucket.org/jzuhone/cluster_merger_catalog/issues/>`_.
+The idea is not to create an exact simulation, but one that approximates the statistical properties of what the source would look like while allowing one to use standard X-ray tools to analyze the spectral and spatial properties of the data.
+If you have any issues applying standard X-ray analysis to these files,
+`submit a bug report <https://bitbucket.org/jzuhone/cluster_merger_catalog/issues/>`_.

 Why is background not included in the simulated X-ray event files?